Can you please tell me your name

 Magnús Magnússon.What is the format of the show?

-Four contestants answer two rounds of questions, one on general knowledge, one on a specialist subject.
-The highest total score wins.What happened to the show between 1997 and 2003?
+Four contestants answer two timed rounds of questions; one on a specialist subject, followed by a round of general knowledge.
+The highest total score wins, with the number of passes breaking a tie if necessary.
+Winners of heats go on to semi-finals and then finals.What happened to the show between 1997 and 2003?

 There was a Radio 4 version, then a Discovery Channel version, the latter hosted by Clive Anderson